220103JavaFS/project-1-ian_jessie_mike_p1/README.md

 **Activity Diagram**
 ![](./imgs/activity.jpg)

-## Technical Requirements
+## Technical

-The back-end system shall use JDBC to connect to an AWS RDS Postgres database and Javalin technology for dynamic Web application development.
-The front-end view shall use HTML/JavaScript to make an application that can call server-side components RESTfully.
-Passwords shall be encrypted in Java and securely stored in the database.
-The middle tier shall follow proper layered architecture, have reasonable test coverage of the service and DAO layers with JUnit and Mockito, and implement Logback for appropriate logging.
-Proper and reasonable validation in both the front-end and back-end are expected.
+The back-end system uses JDBC to connect to an AWS RDS Postgres database and Javalin technology for dynamic Web application development.
+The front-end view utilizes HTML/JavaScript to make the application call server-side components RESTfully.
+Passwords are encrypted in Java and securely stored in the database.
+The middle tier follows proper layered architecture, has reasonable test coverage of the service and DAO layers with JUnit and Mockito, and implements Logback for appropriate logging.
+Proper and reasonable validationin both the front-end and back-end have been incorporated.

-## Development Requirements
+## Development

-The project will be completed with a pair of developers.
-Developers will be required to engage in at least 2 pair programming sessions during the project of 2-3 hours each.
-Developers should switch between pilot and navigator about every half hour.
-Specific times will be provided for these sessions.
+The project was developed with a gourp of three developers.
+Developers engaged in at least 2 pair programming sessions during the project of 2-3 hours.
+Developer switched between pilot and navigator about every half hour.
+Specific times were provided for these sessions.

-Test Driven Development is also required for all Service and Repository layer classes in the Java backend.
-To facilitate this one developer should write the unimplemented methods for a class and the other should write tests for the code before implementation.
+Test Driven Development was also required for all Service and Repository layer classes in the Java backend.
+To facilitate this one developer wrote the unimplemented methods for a class and the other would write tests for the code before implementation.
 This process should be viewable through git commits.

 The project will be due no earlier than the Friday of Week 5.